puppetlabs/puppet-docs/source/puppet/4.4/reference/static_catalogs.md

 When a Puppet master produces a normal catalog, the result doesn't specify the a version of file resources.
 When the agent applies the catalog, it always retrieves the latest version of that file resource, or uses a previously retrieved version if it matches the latest version's contents.

-When a Puppet manifest depends on a file whose contents might change more frequently than the Puppet agent receives new catalogs --- for instance, if the agent is caching catalogs for improved performance, to enable certain features like Puppet Enterprise's [Application Orchestration][], or because it can't reach a Puppet master over the network --- this can lead to a node applying a version of the referenced file that doesn't match the instructions in the catalog.
+When a Puppet manifest depends on a file whose contents might change more frequently than the Puppet agent receives new catalogs --- for instance, if the agent is caching catalogs or can't reach a Puppet master over the network --- this can lead to a node applying a version of the referenced file that doesn't match the instructions in the catalog.

 Consequently, the agent's Puppet runs might produce different results each time the agent applies the same catalog.
 This often causes problems, because Puppet generally expects a catalog to produce the same results each time it's applied, regardless of any code or file content updates on the master.